Managing our assets and liabilities

 Net worth has cushioned the impact of COVID‑19

-COVID-19 and the Government's response to it in investing in schemes such as the Wage Subsidy Scheme to support New Zealanders wellbeing has had a substantial impact on the Crown's net worth.
-The Crown's liabilities and borrowings in particular have increased during this period in order to provide support to businesses and individuals during the COVID‑19 pandemic.
+COVID-19 and the Government's response has had a substantial impact on the Crown's net worth.
+The Crown's liabilities increased during this period, which was required by our strategy to provide support to businesses and individuals during the COVID-19 pandemic.

-The Crown's net worth is stronger than forecast at Budget 2021 with the OBEGAL results for the June 2021 year coming in stronger than previously forecast.
-The most recent year-end results show the Crown owned $438.3 billion of assets and had $281.4 billion of liabilities at 30 June 2021, with the Crown's share of the net worth being $151.2 billion.
+The Crown's net worth continues to be stronger than 2022 Budget Update forecasts.
+The most recent year end results show the Crown owned $501.8 billion of assets and had $327.5 billion of liabilities as of 30 June 2022, with the Crown's share of the net worth being $167 billion.

-Figure 18 - Net worth attributable to the Crown as percent of GDP
+Figure 12 – Net worth attributable to the Crown

 Source: The Treasury

-By the end of the forecast period, gross debt, which mostly consists of New Zealand Government Bonds less Reserve Bank settlement cash and Reserve Bank bills, is expected to be $167.6 billion (36.1 percent of GDP), compared to $154.6 billion (37.3 percent of GDP) forecast for 2024/25 at Budget 2021.
+By the end of the forecast period, gross debt, which mostly consists of New Zealand Government Bonds and excludes Reserve Bank settlement cash and Reserve Bank bills, is expected to be $214.5 billion (44.2 percent of GDP).